 A culinary occupation can be a great way to match your passion to your career while earning a decent income at the same time.
 Chefs are becoming celebrities in more than just the cooking industry, thanks to TV shows and the general public’s interest in good food.
 Many of the celebrity chefs attended popular cooking schools across the United States.
-Among the most popular culinary schools are Johnson & Wales, located in Providence, R.I., Kendall College, located in Chicago, Ill. and The Culinary Institute of America (CIA), located in Hyde Park, N.Y.
+Among the most popular culinary schools are Johnson & Wales, located in Providence, R.I., Kendall College, located in Chicago, IL., and The Culinary Institute of America (CIA), located in Hyde Park, N.Y.

 How Much Money Does Culinary School Cost?